 Privatization creates a situation of competition for public enterprises and they are forced to improve their efficiency.

-5. Economic Democracy
+14. Economic Democracy

+Privatization helps to control government Monopoly.
 It helps to attract more resources from the private sector.

-6. Better Industrial Relations
+16. Better Industrial Relations

 Privatization may increase the number of workers and the common man who are shareholders.